Linear Causal Representation Learning from Unknown Multi-node Interventions: Simulations

 \section{Simulations}

 We empirically assess the performance of the UMNI-CRL algorithm for recovering the latent DAG $\mcG$ and latent variables $Z$.
-Implementation and parametrization details are provided in Appendix~\ref{appendix:simulations}.
+Implementation details and additional results are provided in Appendix~\ref{appendix:simulations}\footnote{The codebase for the experiments can be found at \url{https://github.com/acarturk-e/umni-crl}.}.

-\paragraph{Data generation.} To generate $\mcG$, we use Erd{\H o}s-R{\' e}nyi model with density $0.5$ and $n=4$ nodes.
+\textbf{Data generation.} To generate $\mcG$, we use Erd{\H o}s-R{\' e}nyi model with density $0.5$ and $n\in\{4,5,6,7,8\}$ nodes.
 For the causal models, we adopt linear structural equation models (SEMs) with Gaussian noise.
-We consider target dimension values $d\in\{5,20\}$ and generate 200 latent graphs for each $d$ value, and generate $n_{\rm s}$ samples of $Z$ from each environment for $n_{\rm s} \in \{10^4, 10^5\}$.
+The nonzero edge weights of the linear SEMs are sampled from ${\rm Unif}(\pm[0.5, 1.5])$, and the noise terms are zero-mean Gaussian variables with variances $\sigma_{i}^2$ sampled from ${\rm Unif}([0.5, 1.5])$.
+For a soft intervention on node $i$, the edge weight vector of node $i$ is reduced by a factor of $1/2$, and for a hard intervention, the edge weights are set to zero.
+The variance of the noise term is reduced to $\sfrac{\sigma_{i}^2}{4}$ in both intervention types.
+We consider target dimensions $d\in\{10,50\}$, generate 100 latent graphs for each $(n,d)$ pair, and generate $n_{\rm s}=10^5$ samples of $Z$ from each environment.
 Transformation $\bG \in \R^{d \times n}$ is randomly sampled under full-rank constraint, and observed variables are generated as $X = \bG \cdot Z$.
 Finally, for each graph realization, intervention matrix $\bD$ is chosen randomly among column permutations of full-rank $\{0,1\}^{n \times n}$ matrices, which satisfies Assumption~\ref{assumption:full-rank-environments}.

-\paragraph{Score functions.} The algorithm uses score differences between environment pairs.
+\textbf{Score functions.} The algorithm uses score differences between environment pairs.
 Since we use a linear Gaussian model, $X$ is also multivariate Gaussian, and its score function can be estimated by $s_X(x) = -\hat \Theta \cdot x$ in which $\hat \Theta$ is the sample estimate of the precision matrix of $X$.
 We note that the design of UMNI-CRL is agnostic to the choice of the estimator and can adopt any reliable score estimator for nonparametric distributions~\cite{song2020sliced,zhou-2020-nonparam-score-est}.